milomedia/tilix/_posts/2018-05-28-block-chain-masterclass.md

 ## Outline Agenda
 This event will deep dive into blockchain’s role in the electrification of everything and showcase a number of interesting startups.
 As well as technology, we also consider the human elements of inventing, deploying and optimising innovation.

-The day will be the master of ceremonies.
-He will harness the energy in the room and provide a golden thread that stitches the event together so that we can all make magic, derive value and take home fond memories.
+Christopher Gruen will be the master of ceremonies.
+He will harness the energy in the room and provide a golden thread that stitches the event together.

 ### Key Topics
 - Energy 4.0, Smart Grid, Smart Home, Blockchain